How to write a eulogy

 1. Keep it brief

-2. Don’t read the eulogy from a sheet
+2. Try not to read the eulogy from a sheet

 3. Don’t worry about getting upset

-Worrying about emotions when reading a eulogy is pointless.
-Funerals can be deeply distressing and will naturally affect the way you deliver a speech, especially if you have lost someone who was particularly close.
+There's no need to worry about getting upset during a eulogy.
+Funerals can be deeply distressing and will naturally affect the way you deliver a speech, especially if you have lost someone who you were particularly close to.
 Don’t worry at all about taking a moment to gather your thoughts, and don’t worry if you’re unable to finish the eulogy.
+It's a good idea to practice your eulogy in advance and to take a bottle of water with you when you give your speech.
+We guarantee that there won't be a single person in the room who will judge you for stopping, pausing or not wanting to continue.
 We guarantee that there won’t be a single person in the room who will judge you for stopping, pausing or not wanting to continue.

 If you are struggling to cope with the loss of a loved one and don’t feel that you have anyone to talk to about it, then take a look at our Grief & Loss support page.
 Our specially trained bereavement councillors are available from 9am to 9pm and can be reached via our GriefChat service.